 John Cranna is also the winner of the Commonwealth Writers Prize for Best First Book, and the NZ Book Award for Fiction.
 The main feature of the course is a weekly three hour group meeting, in which student work is discussed and critiqued in an informal but supportive environment.
 Craft and technical issues arise organically from discussion of this work.
 Students keep a reading and writing journal, which helps chart their development during the year.

 In addition, each student will be matched to an established NZ fiction / memoir writer, for one-on-one mentoring.
-This is the eighth year the course has run, and personal mentors on the course include Sue McCauley, Sarah Laing, Elizabeth Smither, Lynn Davidson, Kapka Kassabova, and Jenny Haworth.
-Three of our teachers have won the Prime Minister's Award for Literary Achievement.
+This is the eighth year the course has run, and personal mentors on the course include Whiti Hereaka, Sarah Laing, Elizabeth Smither, Lynn Davidson, Ruby Porter, Rosetta Allan, Mandy Hagar and Jenny Haworth.
+Several of our teachers have won the Prime Minister's Award for Literary Achievement.

 At the end of the course, the student will be provided with an analysis, in the form of a publisher's readers report, on the strengths and weaknesses of her / his manuscript.
 Successful completion of the course will result in the award of the Higher Certificate in Writing from the Creative Hub.

-In the last three years twenty of our graduates have published novels or won prizes in national or international writing awards.
+In the last three years thirty of our graduates have published novels or won prizes in national or international writing awards.
 See here for more details.

 Graduates of the Introduction to Creative Writing Course, or Summer Fiction School, receive a 10% discount on this course's fees.

 In the ONLINE version of this course, students are guided through the modules of the course by their own personal facilitator, who will provide feedback and assistance via email and SKYPE / phone.
 They will be matched to an established NZ writer for intensive one on one mentoring, and will be invited to attend workshops by leading writers where that is possible for them.